 Program approval is an essential part of licensure.
-It is defined as the official recognition of nursing education programs which meet standards of approval established by boards of nursing.
-Over the years, NCSBN has studied the approval process in boards of nursing.
+It is defined as the official recognition of nursing education programs in the U.S. which meet standards of approval established by the nursing regulatory body.
+Over the years, NCSBN has studied the approval process in U.S. nursing regulatory bodies.

-Why do boards of nursing approve nursing programs?
+Why do U.S. nursing regulatory bodies approve nursing programs?

 Licensure in nursing is a two-pronged system.
-In order for nursing graduates to be eligible to take the NCLEX, the U.S. nursing regulatory model dictates that the new nurse must show evidence of graduating from a board of nursing approved nursing program.
+In order for nursing graduates to be eligible to take the NCLEX, the U.S. nursing regulatory model dictates that the new nurse must show evidence of graduating from a nursing regulatory body that is an approved nursing program.
 By making students eligible to take the NCLEX, nursing faculty verify that nursing students are clinically competent to safely practice nursing.
-Therefore, nurse educators have enormous power in the licensure model in the U.S. Boards of nursing rely on each other to make sound program approval decisions so that mobility across jurisdictions can be as seamless as possible.
+Therefore, nurse educators have enormous power in the licensure model in the U.S. nursing regulatory bodies rely on each other to make sound program approval decisions so that mobility across jurisdictions can be as seamless as possible.

 Future of Approval Toolkit

 This toolkit contains valuable information about program approval and national nursing accreditation, such as:

 - A one-page document for legislators and policymakers on why U.S. nursing regulatory bodies should be approving nursing programs

 - Guidelines on making successful joint visits with the national nursing accreditors

 - Information on CCNE's and ACEN's national nursing accreditation policies and procedures

 - Strategies for moving forward with requiring national nursing accreditation